horacv/FmodCmake/readme.md

 - FMOD audio engine integration
 - Background music playback by playing an audio event from a soundbank
 - A basic audio engine class to interface between FMOD and the rest of the codebase
+- A .ini config file and a simple config parser to handle audio initialization

 ## Prerequisites

 - CMake 3.x or higher
 - FMOD Studio and FMOD Core API
 - raylib development libraries (included)
+- C++20 compatible compiler.

 ## Building the Project